Fred Emery (journalist)

-Fred Emery (born 19 October 1933) is a British television presenter and investigative journalist, often for the BBC.
+Frederick Emery (19 October 1933 – 15 August 2025) was a British television presenter and investigative journalist.

-Early life
+Background

-Fred Emery was born in south-west Essex.
-He attended Bancroft's School in north-east London from 1944-51.
+Fred Emery was born in south-west Essex on 19 October 1933.
+He attended Bancroft's School in north-east London from 1944 to 1951.
 He was head boy in 1951.
+He studied French and German at St John's College, Cambridge, before spending a year at Radio Bremen and then joining The Times as a new recruit in 1958.

+Emery died on 15 August 2025, at the age of 91.

 Career

 Newspapers

-Emery has had a distinguished career as a newspaper journalist.
+Emery had a distinguished career as a newspaper journalist.
 He served as a foreign correspondent covering the Vietnam War.
 During the 1970s he was Washington Bureau Chief for The Times throughout the Watergate scandal.
 He would later write a detailed history of the scandal Watergate: The Corruption of American Politics and the Fall of Richard Nixon (1994), based on extensive interviews with key participants that according to the New York Times "stands on its own as a comprehensive account of this century's most notorious political scandal."
 He also narrated an accompanying 5-part BBC documentary series.
 His archive from this research is held by Senate House Library, London.

 Panorama

-After leaving The Times, Emery was a presenter for the investigative current affairs programmePanorama, working on various episodes from 1978-1992.
+After leaving The Times, Emery was a presenter for the investigative current affairs programme Panorama, working on various episodes from 1978 to 1992.
 He interviewed Margaret Thatcher on 8 June 1983, on the eve of the 1983 general election.
 Among the episodes he presented was the controversial 1984 programme 'Maggie's Militant Tendency'.
 This episode would be the subject of a 1986 libel case brought by the Conservative MPs Neil Hamilton and Gerald Howarth which the BBC would eventually settle.